blackbeam/mysql_async/README.md

 **Note:** Positional and named parameters can't be mixed within the single statement.

+## Statements

+In MySql each prepared statement belongs to a particular connection and can't be executed on another connection.
+Trying to do so will lead to an error.
+The driver won't tie statement to its connection in any way, but one can look on to the connection id, contained in the [`Statement`] structure.

 ## LOCAL INFILE Handlers

 **Warning:** You should be aware of [Security Considerations for LOAD DATA LOCAL][1].